Export Requirements by Country and Jurisdiction (N-Z)

 DAH desires NOAA to inspect and certify the products being sent to Vietnam.
 Firms should join the Seafood Inspection Program as approved establishments.
 DAH requires a pre-shipment clearance process for each shipment to Vietnam.
 However, our Program policies and procedures are understood and DAH has agreed to its terms.
 This means that, depending upon your level of participation in our Program, not every shipment must be lot inspected.

-A certificate must accompany every shipment to Vietnam.
-Further, the certificate must have the name of the producer on the list.
-The name of the producer must be on the label.
-This includes the primary and shipping containers.
-The labels must be bilingual (stated in Vietnam Circular 13).
+An export health certificate must accompany every shipment exported to Vietnam.
+The producer named on the certificate must also appear on the product label, including both the primary and shipping containers.
+Labels must be bilingual in accordance with Vietnam Circular 13.

-If there are any questions please contact Shelley Davis Shelley.Davis@noaa.gov
+If there are any questions, please contact Shelly Davis at Shelley.Davis@noaa.gov.

 Tolerances or Guidelines